weavora/wrest/README.md

 }
 ```

-Use with Access layer filter
+Use it with the Access layer filter
 -----------------

-For provide access layer for REST actions use [wacf](https://github.com/weavora/yii-wacf)
+For providing an access layer for REST actions use [wacf](https://github.com/weavora/yii-wacf)

 ```php
 <?php